-Produced by a committee of volunteers with representation from the City of Ashland, the Loudonville Theater & Arts Committee, Ashland Area Convention & Visitors Bureau, Ashland City Schools and Ashland University, ASHLAND CHAUTAUQUA has been an institution in North Central Ohio for the past seventeen years.
+Produced by a committee of volunteers with representation from the City of Ashland, the Loudonville Theater & Arts Committee, Ashland Area Convention & Visitors Bureau, Ashland City Schools and Ashland University, ASHLAND CHAUTAUQUA has been an institution in North Central Ohio for the past eighteen years.

 Chautauqua first came to Ashland in the summer of 2000 through the auspices of Ohio Chautauqua.
 The Chautauqua spirit caught hold in our community.
 Since that time, ASHLAND CHAUTAUQUA has become an institution in North Central Ohio and a favorite way for residents of the area to celebrate their love of history, their love of learning, and their love of simply having a good time.
-Its quality and popularity earned it an Ashland Area Chamber of Commerce award this year as the area’s best Cultural and Entertainment business!
+Its quality and popularity earned it an Ashland Area Chamber of Commerce award in 2017 as the area’s best Cultural and Entertainment business!

 At CHAUTAUQUA, audiences witness history in its most compelling form--first person historical portrayals.
 Nationally-recruited scholar/actors take on the roles of historical figures, appearing in costume and presenting exciting living history performances.